 The Intent of Beechfield School's Curriculum

-Our nurturing ethos runs through our curriculum and we focus on the children's personal development as well as their academic achievement.
-We teach our children to be resilient, tolerant and compassionate.
+A nurturing ethos runs through our curriculum and we focus on the children's personal development as well as their academic achievement.
+We teach our children to be responsible, resilient, tolerant and compassionate.
 We believe that physical and emotional wellbeing is imperative for success.

 We have a firm focus on developing and mastering the 'basics' through a highly structured approach to teaching reading, writing and maths.
 Children are taught using concrete examples that are transferred into their mathematical and English work.
 We provide opportunities for reading and the curriculum focuses on the explicit teaching of subject specific and technical vocabulary.

 See the National Curriculum here.

 Our team of subject leaders monitor the provision of their subjects through the learning environments, experiences shared on Twitter, the progress evident in books and through pupil voice.
 They provide guidance for teachers on how to maximise learning and assessment opportunities in their subject areas.